navilan/navilan.in/content/en/writings/2025/2025-12-13-the-story-wheel.md

 As you slowly develop the required negative emotions to celebrate the downfall of the monster, you are dragged down violently from the exhilarating action and relentless pace into a state of total calm and deep reflection, as you are forced to identify with the monster you were so deeply rooting against.
 If you will allow it, you may witness your own movement as you shift through hatred, empathy and transcendence realizing that every character could be your own self.

 In [Enlightenment Guaranteed][enlightenment-guaranteed], we follow two brothers on a journey of self-discovery.
-What seems to be a coming of age movie for middle-aged people is a deeper critique on life itself as we view the brothers with our shallow eyes, judgments and commentary in our heads only to see those views slowly transform as it prompts us to reflect on ourselves, our surface level view of life, desires for greener grass, need for validation and our willingness to sacrifice authenticity so that we fit in.
+What seems to be a coming-of-age movie for middle-aged people is a deeper critique on life itself as we view the brothers with our shallow eyes, judgments and commentary in our heads only to see those views slowly transform as it prompts us to reflect on ourselves, our surface level view of life, desires for greener grass, need for validation and our willingness to sacrifice authenticity so that we fit in.

 :::row-wise-wider
 ![Enlightenment Guaranteed](/en/writings/2025/sw/enlightenment-guaranteed.jpg)